MarkHold/Omniax-final/projectsites/setup/index.rst

 Prerequisites
 ---------------------------------------------------------
-**Note!** In order to be able to use project-sites, you need to have the extension zip file �OmniaX.ProjectSites.zip� and have an Omnia QMS project already setup.
+**Note!** In order to be able to use project-sites, you need to have the extension zip file OmniaX.ProjectSites.zip and have an Omnia QMS project already setup.

 Install and Setup Project Sites
 ---------------------------------------------------------

 1. Go to Omnia Admin > System.

 2. Register this extension.
-This is done by first registering the extensionId which can be found inside the zip file, under �extension.json�.
+This is done by first registering the extensionId which can be found inside the zip file, under extension.json.

 3. Go back to System  > Extensions, and Upload the OmniaX.ProjectSites.zip file.